ptcrealitylab/vuforia-spatial-core-addon/README.md

-# Vuforia Spatial Edge Server Code Add-on
+# Vuforia Spatial Edge Server Core Add-on

 This is the core-addon for the Vuforia Spatial Edge Server.
 It provides a baseline set of blocks, interfaces, nodes, and tools to the Edge Server.
 The